Institute for Aerospace Technology

 Aerospace Unlocking Potential

-Aerospace Unlocking Potential (Aerospace UP) is a £20M three-year project (2020 to 2022) which aims to support the aerospace supply chain in the Midlands by helping to unlock its innovation potential.
+Aerospace Unlocking Potential (Aerospace UP) was a £20M three-year project (2020 to 2022) which supported the aerospace supply chain in the Midlands by helping to unlock its innovation potential.

 Find out more about the Aerospace UP project